saivineeth100/TMS_GST/docs/readme.md

 #### Q: How you are creating/salting/hashing the passwords?

-I am using default hashing system provided by Django
+I am using default hashing system provided by Django as it will be faster for development

 #### Q:  Will you use a token? a username/password ?
 Are you using JWT?